 MercadoPago integration for django

-django-mercadopago is a simple django application for interacting with MercadoPago, aiming to be rather simple, and only covers the basic uses cases.
+django-mercadopago-simple is a simple django application for interacting with MercadoPago, aiming to be rather simple, and only covers the basic uses cases.

 Our intention is not to cover 100% of the features of the upstream API, but rather provide a simple app that allows accepting and tracking payments.
 This should suffice for simple sites like shopping carts, online sales, etc.